OneGeology/documentation/docs/index.rst

 This Documentation provides detailed instuctions on

-- How to provide to the OneGeology Portal
+- How to provide data to the OneGeology Portal
 - Using the OneGeology Portal
 - Using data from OneGeology on other platforms